Merino Wool FAQ at a Glance

 Is merino wool scratchy?

-• Selection of the best wool qualities from the underbelly of the Merino sheep (this point is a major cost factor)
+• Selection of the best wool qualities from the underbelly of the merino sheep (this point is a major cost factor)

 Does merino wool have UV protection?